hagbazzinfo001/cinematic-trial-test/report.md

 ---

-*Created for Front-End Developer Trial Task*
+*Created by Owolabi Agbabiaka for Front-End Developer Trial Task*